Wintellect/MSLearn/Introduction to Git/includes/08-branching-and-merging.md

 	<img src="assets/bobcat2-317x240.jpg">
 	```

-1. You have now made two changes to Bob's "add-cat" branch; You have added one file and modified another.
+1. You have now made two changes to Bob's "add-cat" branch: You have added one file and modified another.
 Use the following commands to add the new file in the "assets" directory to the index and commit all changes:

 	```bash
 	git add assets